ibm-cloud-docs/containers/cs_annotations.md

 <tr>
 <td><a href="#client-max-body-size">Custom maximum client request body size</a></td>
 <td><code>client-max-body-size</code></td>
-<td>Adjust the size of the client request body that is allowed to be sent to the application load balancer.</td>
+<td>Set the size of the client request body that is allowed to be sent to the application load balancer.</td>
 </tr>
 </tbody></table>